Blynk-Technologies/Blynk-NCP-Example-Arduino/docs/BuildYourOwn.md

 ![Blynk.NCP breadboard](./Images/PiPico-XBee-BlynkNCP.png)

-## 3. Use the Blynk-provided library to communicate with the NCP
+## 3. Use the Blynk library to communicate with the NCP

 The official [`Blynk library`](https://github.com/blynkkk/blynk-library) provides everything needed to work with **Blynk.NCP**.